mesonbuild/meson/docs/markdown/snippets/clang-format.md

 src/*.cpp
 ```

-Modified files will be printed on the console which can be used for example by
+A new target `clang-format-check` has been added.
+It returns an error code if
-CI to ensure all files are correctly formatted.
+any file needs to be reformatted.
+This is intended to be used by CI.